TomerHeber/libael/README.md

 ## Platforms
 * Linux

-> Additional platforms may be added in the future.
+> Additional platforms may be added in the future (please open feature requests).

 ## Features